-According to a recent report, commercial real estate and multifamily mortgage borrowing and lending totaled \$816 billion in 2022.2 The multifamily property category accounted for \$437 billion of that total, leading all real estate loan originations in dollar volume.3 Due to the rapid growth in volume and the escalating size and complexity of mortgage loans and the projects securing such loans, lenders have been forced to further develop methods to adequately diversify their risk.
-While most mortgage loans are sold into the commercial mortgagebacked securitization (CMBS) market, mortgage loans held for syndication still represent a significant share of the loans made by many real estate lenders.
+methods to adequately diversify their risk.
+While most mortgage loans are sold into the commercial mortgage-backed securitization market, mortgage loans held for syndication still represent a significant share of the loans made by many real estate lenders.
 The syndication market provides mortgage originators with an opportunity to create a customized lending product which extends beyond the standard requirements of the rating agencies.
-The syndication market has recently gained significant momentum for "value-added" lenders who are willing to: (i) incur above-average risk by placing loans in higher-leveraged loan positions in the capital stack; or (ii) provide financing outside a conduit structure for construction projects, land acquisitions, and/or lease-up projects.
+The syndication market has recently gained significant momentum for 'value-added' lenders who are willing to: (i) incur above-average risk by placing loans in higher-leveraged loan positions in the capital stack; or (ii) provide financing outside a conduit structure for construction projects, land acquisitions and/or lease-up projects.

 The primary incentive for syndicating loans in today's market is diversifying risk and, thus, increasing the granularity of a lender's loan portfolio.
 Other considerations for lenders who sell loan participations include leveraging income and reducing capital weight while building and maintaining relationships with clients.
 Access to the know-how and deal flow of established real estate lenders is an incentive for lenders who purchase loan participations to join a syndicate group.
-Most key players in real estate loan syndication in the United States include US lenders and international lenders from such countries as Germany, France, Canada, and England, serving in roles of both agent lenders and participant lenders.
+Most key players in real estate loan syndication in the US include the US lenders and international lenders from such countries as Germany, France, Canada and England, serving in roles of both agent lenders and participant lenders.

-As these trends continue, it becomes increasingly important for real estate lawyers and their clients, whether they be agent banks or participants, to understand not only the driving forces behind syndication, but also the legal issues that arise in connection with these transactions, including issues often negotiated between members of the syndicate group.
-The respective interests among loan participants vary to the extent that pari-passu loan shares, subordinate loan shares, A/B loan structures, or mezzanine loan interests are involved in the capital stack.
+As these trends continue, it becomes increasingly important for real estate lawyers and their clients, whether they be agent banks or participants, to understand not only the driving forces behind syndication but also the legal issues that arise in connection with these transactions, including issues often negotiated between members of the syndicate group.
+The respective interests among loan participants vary to the extent that pari-passu loan shares, subordinate loan shares, A/B loan structures or mezzanine loan interests are involved in the capital stack.

-Similarly, since \$728 billion of outstanding mortgage loan debt will mature in 2023, the need for mezzanine financing will increase.4 As the mezzanine market continues to expand to feed the ever-growing demand, it is necessary for lawyers and clients alike to understand the special relationship which exists among the mortgage and mezzanine lenders in multi-tiered financings.
-In particular, lawyers and clients need to have an intricate understanding of the single document which codifies the senior-junior class relationship-the intercreditor agreement.
+Similarly, since an estimated of \$1.1 trillion of outstanding mortgage loan debt will mature in 2024, the need for mezzanine financing will increase.2 As the mezzanine market continues to expand to feed the ever-growing demand, it is necessary for lawyers and clients alike to understand the special relationship which exists among the mortgage and mezzanine lenders in multi-tiered financings.
+In particularly, lawyers and clients need to have an intricate understanding of the single document which codifies the senior-junior class relationship, the inter-creditor agreement.